Design Guide

 Can office lockers incorporate plants or biophilic design?

 Yes — and it's one of HAMILTON's most requested features.
 Locker banks can integrate planter boxes at the top or base, with structural support engineered for the additional weight.
-Biophilic locker installations are proven to improve employee wellbeing and make office environments more inviting — both factors that support stronger RTO attendance.
+Biophilic locker installations are proven to improve employee wellbeing and make office environments more inviting.

 What electronic access hardware can HAMILTON locker cabinets accommodate?

 HAMILTON locker cabinets are engineered to accommodate a wide range of electronic lock hardware — including RFID readers, keypad systems, and mobile credential readers.
-The lock brand and software platform are selected by the customer or their distributor based on their existing access control environment and IT requirements.
+The lock brand and software platform are selected by the customer or their distributor.
 HAMILTON is lock-agnostic: we manufacture the locker cabinet to receive the hardware; the technology selection is yours.

 Let's Spec Your Locker Program Together